codarrenvelvindron/codarren.github.io/_posts/2021-03-03-Day62-Multiprocessing_in_Python.md

 It's a long name.

-Python supports renaming the import to a shorter one using the 'as' keyword.
+Python supports aliasing the import to a shorter one using the 'as' keyword.

 ## Python Global Interpreter Lock(GIL)
 The Python GIL is a mechanism used in CPython(The version of python written in C and python).